Analyzing Gentera (CMPRF) and Its Rivals

-Gentera (OTCMKTS:CMPRF – Get Rating) is one of 197 publicly-traded companies in the “Business Services” industry, but how does it weigh in compared to its competitors?
-We will compare Gentera to similar businesses based on the strength of its earnings, profitability, valuation, institutional ownership, analyst recommendations, risk and dividends.
+Gentera (OTCMKTS:CMPRF – Get Rating) is one of 197 public companies in the “Business Services” industry, but how does it compare to its competitors?
+We will compare Gentera to similar companies based on the strength of its institutional ownership, analyst recommendations, dividends, earnings, risk, profitability and valuation.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Gentera and its competitors, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Gentera and its competitors, as reported by MarketBeat.com.

 |Sell Ratings